American Indian languages

 Wappinger, not Pocumtuck, but the two tribes are closely related and

 shared the same experience of watching their tribe dwindle away after the epidemics.

-If you'd like to know more about Pocumtuck history and culture, a good source is
+If you'd like to know more about Pocumtuck society, a good source is

 Spirit of the New England Tribes,